 Also, fresh wood usually contains tannins and oils that can bleed-through and affect the finish.
 So you need at least two to three layers of a stain-blocking and moisture-resistant primer.

-For dark or heavily pigmented finishes, you’ll have two to three layers of primer.
-This is because dark colors are usually deep and they contain more paint pigments than light paints.
-As such, it’s more difficult to cover the color or prevent it from bleeding through the finish.
+Dark finishes are deep and contain more paint pigments than light paints.
+As such, it’s more difficult to cover the color or prevent it from bleeding through the finish, so you need more coats.

 If the surface is defective, moist, or stained, you’ll need to repair it first.
 Without doing that, you’ll need many coats of primer to first seal the imperfections on the surface and then more coats to cover the dark paint.
 This will cause you to apply too many coats and ruin the finish.

-For bright or vibrant colors, such as red, yellow, or orange, you need at least two layers of basecoat.
+You need at least two layers of basecoat for bright or vibrant colors, such as red, yellow, or orange.
 This is because these paints contain a high volume of paint colorants which produces a bright finish.
 So you’ll need more layers of basecoat to cover and prevent the bright color from showing underneath the finish.

 If you are painting over a surface with the same color shade, you need one coat only.